 We are signatories of the UN Fashion Charter for Climate Action, and as part of this we are working towards an ambitious carbon reduction strategy based on a 1.5 degree pathway across Scope 1, 2 and 3.
 To achieve this we are adopting a Science Based Target approach, and whilst we work towards our net zero target we will continue to invest in renewable energy and nature-based carbon offsetting solutions, such as forest restoration.

-Our UK factories, which produce more than 50% of our products, have been carbon neutral since 2019.
+Our UK factories, The Rookery in Chilcompton and The Willows in Bridgwater, Somerset, have been carbon neutral since 2019.
 We achieve this carbon neutrality by reducing our carbon emissions and offsetting the residual emissions.
-So far, we have removed 4625.34 tonnes of CO2e from the atmosphere in partnership with World Land Trust’s Carbon Balanced programme, supporting the REDD+ Project for Caribbean Guatemala.
+So far, we have removed 4740.64 tonnes of CO2e from the atmosphere in partnership with World Land Trust’s Carbon Balanced programme, supporting the REDD+ Project for Caribbean Guatemala.

 Our manufacturing techniques involve careful pattern placement to ensure minimal leather offcuts are produced for every bag we craft.
 We work with Scrap Stores to supply waste materials to local schools, universities and craft groups – enabling our local communities to make something beautiful with high-quality materials that might otherwise go to waste.

 Our Somerset factories also work with Zero Waste to Landfill providers, recovering energy from waste which cannot be reused or recycled.
 This means that any non-recyclable waste which would traditionally go to landfill is instead processed at an Energy Recovery Facility, which creates electricity for the National Grid.
 Our ultimate goal is to be completely Zero Waste throughout our operations.